UNINETTSigma2/documentation/apps/gaussian.md

 Please consider the memory size in your input if jobs fails; the ```%mem``` number.
 Job example is set up with 500MB, test-jobs were ran with 2000MB.
 Memory demand also increases with an increasing number of cores, for jobs with 16 nodes or more - doubling the ```%mem``` number would be advicable.
 But this would also limit the size of problems possible to run at a certain number of cores.

+## Citation

+When publishing results obtained with the software referred to, please do check the developers web page in order to find the correct citation(s).